Controlling access to USB devices

 You can choose to allow only headsets, speakers and mobile phones provided by your company’s IT department.

-When keyboards or mice (HIDs) are plugged in before the workstation has started, they are automatically allowed so that they do not make the workstation unusable.
+When keyboards or mice (HID peripherals) are plugged in before the workstation has started, they are automatically allowed so that they do not render the workstation unusable.

 However, on Microsoft Windows 10 and 11 operating systems, if Turn on fast startup is selected, it will switch to Hibernate mode when the PC is shut down.
 This means that if you have set a rule on an HID containing a block action or request for user confirmation, the device will be blocked once the PC comes out of hibernation.
 You must then fully restart the PC by using the standard menus, or by holding down the power button.